yastn/yastn/docs/source/fpeps/measurements.rst

 .. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.one_site_dict

 and all nearest neighbor two-point correlators can be calculated using the function

-.. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.nn_site_dict
+.. autofunction:: yastn.tn.fpeps.ctm._ctm_observables.nn_exp_dict